euccas/hinff-rb/README.md

 # Inflib

-ruby-inflib: A ruby gem handles common trivias and makes everyday ruby programming easier.
+inflib: A ruby gem handles common trivias and makes everyday ruby programming easier.

 *Ruby -- "The best friend of programmers."*

-*ruby-inflib -- "The best friend of Ruby programmers :)"*
+*inflib -- "The best friend of Ruby programmers :)"*

 ## Installation